jmodares/UB-ANC-Emulator/README.md

 ## Advanced users

 ### QGroundControl and ns-3 options
 All options that are available in [QGroundControl](https://dev.qgroundcontrol.com/en/command_line_options.html) and [ns-3](https://www.nsnam.org/docs/tutorial/html/tweaking.html) are also available in the emulator.
 These can be set in the *start_emulator* function in `start_emulator.sh`.
 For instance, you can utilize the logging capabilities of [ns-3](https://www.nsnam.org/docs/manual/html/logging.html).

+### Start_emulator.sh options
-You can also run the emulator without the GUI:
+You can run the emulator without the GUI:

 ```
 cd ~/ub-anc/emulator